managedkaos/openweathermap-cli/README.md

 # Open Weather Map CLI
 A command line interface to the Open Weather Map API.

-Implement solutions in Bash, Python, and Go.
+Implement solutions in Bash, Python, Perl, and Go.

  Requirements are: